kubernetes-sigs/kubespray/docs/weave.md

 weave-net-50wd2                       2/2       Running   0          2m
 weave-net-js9rb                       2/2       Running   0          2m
 ```
-There must be as many pods as nodes (here kubernetes have 2 nodes so there are 2 pods weave).
+There must be as many pods as nodes (here kubernetes have 2 nodes so there are 2 weave pods).

 * Check status of weave (connection,encryption ...) for each node